just-the-docs/just-the-docs/beta/versioning/index.md

 permalink: /beta/versioning/
 ---

+Versioning is our approach to solving the problem of storing different iterations or variations of a city model in a structured and meaningful way.
+Our proposed solution describes how this can be possible through the CityJSON encoding.

+We are actively working to perfecting the data structure and developing tools to work with it.

+## Motivation

 When a 3D city model is created, it represents its real-world counterpart at a snapshot in time.
 However, as time passes, the model needs to be updated and to evolve, much like its real-world counterpart.

 In order to keep a 3D city model up to date, new versions of it should be regularly created due to three main causes: